Abdul Haqq Baker: Career

 Baker worked as a lawyer for ten years, before becoming the Chairman of The Brixton Mosque and Islamic Cultural Centre in 1994, a position he held for 15 years.
 While there, he persuaded radical Abdullah el-Faisal and his followers to leave the mosque after an armed standoff.
 In 2007, Baker created a controversial initiative called Strategy to Reach, Empower and Educate Teenagers (STREET).

 Most of STREET's activities were typical of anti-gang youth initiatives, but its de-radicalization program was unusual.
 It was praised by experts and security professionals for its effectiveness, but criticized by more liberal religious groups and Western countries for supporting the same literal interpretation of the Quran that radicalizes many terrorists.
 Baker argued it was these very shared religious beliefs STREET had with at-risk Muslim youth that made it approachable.

-The British government cut funding of 300,000 pounds per annum to STREET in May 2010 after an election caused a change in political leadership.
+The British government cut funding of £300,000 per annum to STREET in May 2010 after an election caused a change in political leadership.
 Baker had resigned as Chairman of Brixton, but remained a trustee, in order to focus on the STREET program.

 According to his website, Baker now does research, lectures, and public speaking events on violence among religious extremists.
 Baker developed the "Convert's Cognitive Development Framework," which describes the stages of a Muslim's conversion to and from violent radicalism.
 It has four stages: (1) Founding Phase [Conversion] (2) Youthful Phase [Formative] (3) Adult Phase [Foundational] (4) Mature Phase [Reflective].
 Baker encourages institutions to move criminals and radicals to the self-reflective stage, whereby the citizen reflects on the world based on their own personal experiences, rather than emotions and propaganda.